Sliced-Wasserstein on Symmetric Positive Definite Matrices for M/EEG Signals: From Brain Data to Distributions in

 For each one of the seven frequency bands, we divide every subject time series into frames of fixed length.
 We estimate covariance matrices from each timeframe with OAS \citep{chen2010shrinkage} and apply PCA for rank-reduction, as in \citet{sabbagh2019manifold}, to obtain SPD matrices of size $53 \times 53$.
 This leads to distributions of 275 points per subject and per frequency band.
 In \citet{sabbagh2019manifold}, the authors rely on Ridge regression on vectorized projections of SPD matrices on the tangent space.
 We also provide a comparison to Kernel Ridge regression based on a kernel with the Log-Euclidean metric, \emph{i.e.} $K_{i,j}^{\log} = e^{-\frac{1}{2\sigma^2}\| \log C_i - \log C_j \|^2_F}$.

-\cref{fig:brain_age_average} shows that $\mathrm{SPDSW}$ (1000 projections, time-frames of 2s) performs best in average on 10-folds cross-validation for 10 random seeds, compared to the baseline with Ridge regression \citep{sabbagh2019manifold} and to Kernel Ridge regression based on the Log-Euclidean metric, with identical pre-processing.
+\cref{fig:brain_age_average} shows that $\mathrm{SPDSW}$ and $\log \mathrm{SW}$ (1000 projections, time-frames of 2s) perform best in average on 10-folds cross-validation for 10 random seeds, compared to the baseline with Ridge regression \citep{sabbagh2019manifold} and to Kernel Ridge regression based on the Log-Euclidean metric, with identical pre-processing.
 We provide more details on scores for each fold on a single random seed in \cref{fig:brain_age_boxplot}.
 In particular, it seems that evaluating the distance between distributions of covariance estimates instead of just the average covariance brings more information to the model in this brain-age prediction task, and allows to improve the score.
+Moreover, while $\mathrm{SPDSW}$ gives the best results, $\mathrm{logSW}$ actually performs well compared to baseline methods.
+Thus, both methods seem to be usable in practice, even though sampling symmetric matrices and taking into account the Riemannian geometry improves the performances compared to $\mathrm{logSW}$.
 Also note that Log-Euclidean Kernel Ridge regression works better than the baseline method based on Ridge regression \citep{sabbagh2019manifold}.
 Then, \cref{fig:variance_swspd} in the appendix shows that $\mathrm{SPDSW}$ does not suffer from variance with more than 500 projections in this use case with matrices of size 53 $\times$ 53.
 Finally, \cref{fig:meg_timeframes} shows that there is a trade-off to find between smaller time-frames for more samples per distribution and larger time-frames for less noise in the covariance estimates and that this is an important hyper-parameter of the model.

-\subsection{Domain adaptation for BCI}
+\subsection{Domain Adaptation for BCI}